abrhaleitela/Transferring-Monolingual-Model-to-Low-Resource-Language/README.md

 ## Proposed Method:
 <img src="data/proposed.png" height = "330" width ="760" >

-The proposed method transfers a mono-lingual Transformer model (XLNet) into new target language at lexical level by learning new token embeddings.
+The proposed method transfers a mono-lingual Transformer model into new target language at lexical level by learning new token embeddings.
+All implementation in this repo uses XLNet as a source Transformer model, however, other Transformer models can also be used similarly.

 ## Main files: